CMUEberlyCenter/eberly-docuscope-wa/README.md

 # Acknowledgements

-This project partially funded by the A.W.
+This project was partially funded by the A.W.
 Mellon Foundation, Carnegie Mellon’s Simon Initiative Seed Grant and Berkman Faculty Development Fund.